User Tools

 2) those triggered by vigorous exercise.

-The third type, which are very much less common, are as a result of pathological disorders of some kind (.e.g. diabetes etc )
+The third type, which is very much less common, is as a result of pathological disorders of some kind (.e.g. diabetes etc )

 Scientific research attempting to establish the exact cause of cramp began more than 100 years ago.
 Leading to two widespread theories : the 'dehydration hypothesis' and 'electrolyte depletion hypothesis'.